Skip to content

 try {

-'SELECT name, balance, phone, email FROM customers ORDER BY name'
+'SELECT full_name, balance, phone, email FROM customers ORDER BY full_name'

 );